 The thing about CBD is that it’s hard to know what’s in it exactly if you’re just perusing the internet or aisles, which is why more clinical trials, with reliable pharmaceutical grade CBD (which can be consumed via a tincture, edible, or oil) are needed.
 The legal issues surrounding marijuana and cannabis products also make it difficult for people to explore its efficacy and safety for various medical conditions, especially anxiety and addiction.
 How do you get a federal agency like the Food and Drug Administration to approve a substance that’s classified as an illegal drug to treat people with addiction disorders?
 There are a lot of obstacles.

 Blessing added in her interview with NPR, “Drugs can be non-psychoactive and still have an effect on the brain.
 CBD does have an effect on the brain, but it seems to affect the brain in possibly medicinal ways.”
 In the meantime, the CBD industry just keeps growing—some estimate that it will be a $3 billion industry in time for the next presidential election.
 And while the science might need to catch up, word on the street is that CBD works.

 Phil Asquith, a farmer and producer of extra-virgin olive oil in California, who founded one of the first companies in the CBD space, told US News last month, “The known is it’s good for you, it helps a lot of people and a lot of things, and you can’t hurt yourself.
 The unknown is all the details.”

-It will take a few more years for Blessing’s and the other clinical trials to come up with some of those details.
+It will take a few more years for Blessing’s research and other clinical trials to come up with some of those details.
 But the fact that these studies are getting funding and people are open to accepting CBD as medicine is a very good sign.
-Until then, you can stock up on CBD skincare products and talk to your doctor about what they think of using a cannabis extract to cure whatever ails you.
+Until then, you can stock up on CBD skin care products and talk to your doctor about what they think of using a cannabis extract to cure whatever ails you.
 They’ll probably be happy you asked.